 Candidates can get details about the functions of Banks at the linked article.

-Further below in this article, we shall discuss the different phases of Bank industry evolution in this article.
+Further below in this article, we shall discuss the different phases of Bank industry evolution.

 Pre Independence Period (1786-1947)